peeperklip/ansibles/README.md

 ```
 Find the line that says: [127.0.0.1]:2222 and remove it.
 This line starts with [127.0.0.1]:2222 and ends with an equal sign "="

+Wrong ssh paramters
+If you run into this Ansible error: `fatal: [vagrant_box]: UNREACHABLE! => {"changed": false, "msg": "Failed to connect to the host via ssh...`
+See if you can run `vagrant ssh` if this works, run `vagrant ssh-config` and modify the inventory/inv_file to be inline with the output of that command

 Ping to make sure that Ansible can connect
 ```bash
 ansible vagrant -m ping -i inventory/inv_file